Skip to content

 Garmin Approach R50 = 5; Garmin Approach R10 = 4

-Both the R50 and R10 are compatible with Garmin’s proprietary Home Tee Hero simulator software.
+Both the R50 and R10 are compatible with Garmin’s Home Tee Hero simulator software.
 But there are some significant differences after that.

 First of all, you can play Home Tee Hero on the R50 right on the device itself.
 It’s all built into the touchscreen display.
 Totally innovative.

 Another thing is that the Home Tee Hero experience is much improved with the R50.
 Far better graphics and mapping than with the R10.
-It’s a big upgrade.
-Home Tee Hero is still somewhat video-game-like, animated simulator golf compared to more advanced third-party software options, but it’s unquestionably superior with the R50 compared to the R10.

 And yet another differentiating factor is that the R50 allows for simulator putting whereas with the R10, everything on the green is handled via auto putt.
-So, for a complete simulator experience, that’s a huge advantage for the R50.
+So, for a complete simulator experience, that’s still a huge advantage for the R50.

 One thing that’s awesome about both the R50 and R10 is that they are quite versatile when it comes to third-party simulator software compatibility.
 That means GSPro, E6 Connect, E6 Apex, and Awesome Golf.
-Those are great options even if there will be additional cost to add third-party simulator software.

 Subscriptions